 Applicants applying for positions with the Collier County Board of County Commissioners may be eligible for Veterans' Preference in accordance with Section 295.07 of the Florida Statutes which provides for Veterans’ Preference in hiring and retention.
 Additional rules for Veterans’ Preference are outlined in Florida Administrative Code (and Florida Administrative Register) FAC 55A-7.

-To learn more about this program and eligibility please click HERE.
+More information about this program and eligibility is located HERE.

 In order to claim Veterans’ Preference, you must:

 Submit your documents to Human Resources at the time of your application, but no later than the posted closing date and time.

 Faxed to 239-252-8455

 Collier County Human Resources Division

 a) Disabled Veterans shall also furnish a document from the DoD or the DVA establishing that the Veteran has a service-connected disability.
 The type of disability does not have to be disclosed in most cases.

 2. Spouses of disabled Veterans shall furnish an Award Letter stating that they are entitled to benefits under Chapter 35 from the VA or the DoD.
 This confirms that the Veteran is totally and permanently disabled.
 The spouse should also have an identification card issued by the DoD; spouses shall also furnish a marriage certificate or other official evidence of marriage to the Veteran and a statement that the spouse is still married to the Veteran at the time of the application for employment.

 3. An un-remarried widow or widower of a Veteran who died of a service-connected disability shall supply documentation from the VA indicating the cause of death.